 Example Daejiin portraits.

 Daejiin do not need to breathe or eat often, but they can eat quite a bit of food in order to gain mass and grow.
 They need to eat a few times a week to replenish lost energy.
+When measured to examine the metabolic breakdown of food, the measurements make no sense, and no waste is left over, meaning that anomalously, daejiin do not need to use the restroom.
+Their creators believed that bodily functions were unsightly and should be minimized where possible, and unspoken of otherwise.

 Daejiin have a few notable internal organs: vocal cords inside a throat that leads to one or two stomach-like pockets.
 The pockets are used to store or digest consumed items.
-100% of a digested item gets absorbed into the body, meaning Daejiin digestive systems are ultra efficient.
+Digestion is a conscious decision, so sometimes the stomach pocket is used as temporary storage for items.
+They can regurgitate the items at any time.

 The Daejiin digestive system.